rkmcdonnell/PiksiLand/README.md

 6. Installing Memcache
 --
 Memcache is a package used to communicate between the Piksi console and MAVProxy.
-The simple.py script uses memcache to save the NED vector from the Piksi receivers to a memory location and the final_pikis_land.py script then retrieves the NED vector from this memory location, with very little delay.
+The simple.py script uses memcache to save the NED vector from the Piksi receivers to a memory location and the final_piksi_land.py script then retrieves the NED vector from this memory location.
 To install the memcache Python package, enter into the command line:

 ~~~
 sudo pip install python-memcached